FoodJackal2015/food-jackal/signup/README.txt

-This folder contains the code for when a Customer and Vendor signsup
+This folder contains the code for customer and vendor registration